-Gerard Unger is a graphic designer, typographer and type designer.
+Gerard Unger was a graphic designer, typographer and type designer.
 He studied at the Gerrit Rietveld Academy in Amsterdam.
-He has been freelance since 1972.
+He was freelance since 1972.
 Board member of the Association Typographique Internationale and member of the Alliance Graphique Internationale.
 Part time professor at the Department of Typography and Graphic Communication of The University of Reading, UK, and part time teacher at the Gerrit Rietveld Academy, Amsterdam.

 He was awarded the Dutch national H.N.
 Werkmanprize in 1984 for the way he reconciled type design and technological changes, and in 1991 the Maurits Enschedé-Prize for all his type designs.